fruzsinaagocs/riccati/joss-paper/paper.md

 \end{equation}
 subject to the initial conditions $u(t_0) = u_0$, $u'(t_0) = u'_0$.
 The frequency $\omega(t)$
 and friction $\gamma(t)$ terms are given smooth real-valued functions (passed in as callables).
-The solution $u(t)$ may vary between oscillatory and slowly-changing over the integration range since `riccati` will switch between using nonoscillatory (spectral Chebyshev) and a specialised oscillatory solver (Riccati defect correction) to achieve an $\mathcal{O}(1)$ (frequency-independent) runtime.
+The solution $u(t)$ may vary between highly oscillatory and slowly-changing over the integration range, in which case `riccati` will switch between using nonoscillatory (spectral Chebyshev) and a specialised oscillatory solver (Riccati defect correction) to achieve an $\mathcal{O}(1)$ (frequency-independent) runtime.
 It automatically adapts its stepsize to